orsonteodoro/oiledmachine-overlay/README.md

 ### .NET Framework stack or .NET Core stack

-It was decided to keep these packages around, however, they are not tested in actual programs.
+It was decided to keep these packages around; however, they are not tested in actual programs.

 Since there is no official distro package developer guide or eclass for